 Previously, Eckard was a tenured professor of pharmacology at the University of California at Irvine.
 He has more than 20 years of drug discovery and development experience and has been a consultant to biotechnology and pharmaceutical companies.
-He is the inventor or co-inventor of more than 40 patents and patent applications, and he has published more than 130 papers in scientific periodicals.
+He is the inventor or co-inventor of numerous patents and patent applications, and he has published more than 130 papers in scientific periodicals.

 Eckard completed his Abitur from Kolping Kollege, Friedrichshafen, Germany and his M.D. from the University of Ulm Medical School, Germany.
 He received his postdoctoral training in neuroscience at Stanford University Medical School.